 Ethos or the ethical appeal, means to convince an audience of the author’s credibility or character.

 An author would use ethos to show to his audience that he is a credible source and is worth listening to.
 Ethos is the Greek word for “character.”
 The word “ethic” is derived from ethos.

-Ethos can be developed by choosing language that is appropriate for the audience and topic (also means choosing proper level of vocabulary), making yourself sound fair or unbiased, introducing your expertise or pedigree, and by using correct grammar and syntax.
+Ethos can be developed by choosing language that is appropriate for the audience and topic (this also means choosing the proper level of vocabulary), making yourself sound fair or unbiased, introducing your expertise, accomplishments or pedigree, and by using correct grammar and syntax.

 Pathos or the emotional appeal, means to persuade an audience by appealing to their emotions.

 Authors use pathos to invoke sympathy from an audience; to make the audience feel what what the author wants them to feel.
 A common use of pathos would be to draw pity from an audience.
 Another use of pathos would be to inspire anger from an audience, perhaps in order to prompt action.
 Pathos is the Greek word for both “suffering” and “experience.”
 The words empathy and pathetic are derived from pathos.

 Pathos can be developed by using meaningful language, emotional tone, emotion evoking examples, stories of emotional events, and implied meanings.